How-To Guide: Cold Plunge Maintenance and Sanitization

 Cold plunges have been gaining massive popularity recently, due to their health benefits, like accelerating recovery, boosting immunity, and improving mood.
-But some cold plungers don’t realize that their cold plunges can actually put their health at risk, if they aren’t maintained properly!
-Specifically, your cold plunge needs to have proper cleaning and sanitization protocol, to avoid harmful bacteria.
+But some cold plungers don’t realize that their cold plunges can actually put their health at risk if they aren’t maintained properly!
+Specifically, your cold plunge needs to have a proper cleaning and sanitization protocol to avoid harmful bacteria.
 That's why we've created this comprehensive How-To Guide: Cold Plunge Maintenance and Sanitization to help you keep you and your cold plunge clean, sanitary, and in optimal condition for years to come.

 Preventative Cold Plunge Maintenance: The First Line of Defense

-Shower First: Users should always shower before entering the cold plunge to minimize the introduction of body oils, lotions, and other contaminants entering the water.
+Shower First: Users should always shower before entering the cold plunge to minimize the introduction of body oils, lotions, and other contaminants into the water.
 This is usually the largest contributor to lower water quality, so taking this one simple step could cut your maintenance in half, or even more!

 Cover Up: When not in use, cover your cold plunge to keep out debris.
 Large debris will need to be filtered, but can also break down into smaller debris that is harder to remove.